Cogset: Cassettes

 Cassettes are distinguished from freewheels in that a cassette has a series of straight splines that form the mechanical connection between the sprockets and the cassette compatible hub, called a freehub, which contains the ratcheting mechanism.
 The entire cassette is held on the hub by means of a threaded lockring.
 Some cassette systems from the late 1980s and early 1990s use a threaded small sprocket to hold on the larger splined sprockets.
 Cassettes resemble freewheels when installed, but are clearly different when removed as they do not contain a freewheel's internal ratcheting mechanism.

 The sprockets in a cassette are usually held together by three small bolts or rivets for ease of installation.
 These keep the sprockets and spacers in the correct order and position when they are removed from the freehub body.
 When the sprockets need to be replaced due to wear or the user wishes to change gear ratios available, only the sprockets are replaced, not the ratchet mechanism.
 Cassettes also allow the use of sprockets with fewer teeth, as in micro drive systems.

 The ratchet mechanism, known as the freehub body, is still replaceable on most hubs, but forms a structural part of the hub.
 Cassette systems have a major advantage in that the drive-side axle bearing can be out near the frame, rather than being back towards the centre of the axle behind the freewheel.
 This greatly reduces the stress on the rear axle, making bent or broken axles extremely rare.

-Since their introduction in the late 1970s cassettes have been used on increasing numbers of bicycles, starting at the high-end and over time becoming available on less expensive bikes.
-Today the vast majority of bicycles with derailleur gears use this newer design.
+Since their introduction in the late 1970s cassettes have been used on increasing numbers of bicycles, starting at the high-end and over time becoming available on less expensive bicycles.
+By 2010, the vast majority of bicycles with derailleur gears transitioned to this newer design.